nazunalika/linux-guide-and-hints/source/el/freeipa.rst

    [root@ipa01 ~]# openssl x509 -text -noout -in /var/lib/ipa/certs/httpd.crt | grep 'Not After'
                Not After : Nov  6 02:55:48 2021 GMT

-I'm not sure if this is just a result of migrating from CentOS 7 to 8 back last year, but it seemed easy enough to remove the tracking and put it back in, which ultimately fixed the monitoring state and now it was no longer "stuck".
+I'm not sure if this is just a result of migrating from Enterprise Linux 7 to 8 back last year, but it seemed easy enough to remove the tracking and put it back in, which ultimately fixed the monitoring state and now it was no longer "stuck".

 .. code-block:: shell